yegor256/blog/_drafts/xsl-in-browser.md

 a HTML document (like in JSP and all others).
 Instead, you are programming a transformation of data into presentation.
 A different midset and much better feeling.

+4. XML output is perfectly testable.
+A controller in MVC that generates an XML document with all data required for the XSL stylesheet can easily be tested in a single unit test, using simple XPath expressions.
+Testing of a controller that injects data into a templating engine is a much more complex operation, even impossible sometimes.

 Everything would be great, if all browsers would support XML+XSL rendering.
 However, this is far from being true.
 Only latest versions of modern browsers